InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 ## Context

-*Where does the problem exist? what are the pre-conditions?*

 * Traditional development teams lack experience and knowledge of community engagement.
 * Company has deeply silo-ed engineering teams
 * Excess of ownership culture.